opsit-io/opsit-explang-docs/docs/explang-lisp.md

 -----------------------------

-There are two kinds of functions that modify data in collections: those that change the data in place and those that return new data structures with requested changes.
+There are two kinds of functions that modify data in collections: those that change the data in place (mutating) and those that return new data structures with requested changes.
 By convention the former ones have names that end with exclamation mark.

 ### `put!` - put element value into an associative structure.